twitham1/kjv-bible-lyric-files/README.md

 give all files one Album name, like KJV-AS, and Artist and year.
 Then I assign 66 Disc numbers to the 66 books in order.
 Then I assign the chapters of the books as Track numbers of the Disc.
-My player sorts albums by disc and track, so this keeps the whole Bible in order no matter the file names.
+My player sorts albums by disc and track, so this keeps the whole Bible in order even if the file names don't sort well.

 However, Disc can have no more than 99 tracks so Psalms can't fit in a single Disc.
 The solution is to combine Psalms and Proverbs into two